google/docsy/userguide/content/en/docs/Adding content/taxonomy.md

 The partial `taxonomy_terms_cloud` shows all used terms of an given taxonomy (partial parameter `taxo`) for your site (partial parameter `context`, most of the time the current page or context `.`) and with the parameter `title` as headline.

-Example usage in partial `taxonomy_terms_clouds` for showing all definied taxonomies and its terms:
+Example usage in partial `taxonomy_terms_clouds` for showing all defined taxonomies and its terms:

 ```go-html-template
 {{ $context := . }}